remmmi/WooCommerce-Cart-REST-API/README.md

 ## 🧰 Developer Tools

 * **[CoCart Beta Tester](https://github.com/co-cart/cocart-beta-tester)** allows you to test with bleeding edge versions of CoCart from the GitHub repo.
-* **[CoCart VSCode](https://github.com/co-cart/cocart-vscode)** extension for Visual Studio Code adds snippets and autocompletion of functions, classes and hooks.
+* **[CoCart VSCode](https://github.com/co-cart/cocart-vscode)** extension for Visual Studio Code adds snippets and auto-completion of functions, classes and hooks.
 * **[CoCart Carts in Session](https://github.com/co-cart/cocart-carts-in-session)** allows you to view all the carts in session via the WordPress admin.
 * **[CoCart Product Support Boilerplate](https://github.com/co-cart/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting a different product type to add to the cart with validation including adding your own parameters.
 * **[CoCart Cart Callback Example](https://github.com/co-cart/cocart-cart-callback-example)** provides you an example of registering a callback that can be triggered when updating the cart.

 ## Need Support?

-CoCart is not supported via the WooCommerce help desk as the plugin is not sold via Woo.com, the support team at Woo.com is not familiar with it and may not be able to assist.

 We aim to provide regular support for the CoCart plugin via [our Discord community server](https://cocartapi.com/community/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore).
 Please understand that we do prioritize support for our [paying customers](https://cocartapi.com/pricing/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore).